htrc/torchlite-backend/README.md

 1. Python 3.11 or higher.
 2. MongoDB (an alternative is to connect to an existing deployed MongoDB instance containing relevant data)
 3. Redis (an alternative is to connect to an existing deployed Redis instance)
-4. Docker is installed and running (optional).
+4. Docker is installed and running (recommended).

 ## Install Dependencies